AZEngaria/CarND-P5-ObjectDetection/writeup.md

 1. It took a lot of time for parameter tuning.
 Still was not able to fully eliminate false positives.
 2 or 3 false positives still exists.
 2. Processing time for the video was more.
 Tried implementing hog subsampling but it lead to even more increase in processing time.
 3. The cars coming from the opposite lane were also detected.
-Inorder to resolve that, I initialsed the sliding window's position to a center the of the driving lane in the video.
+Inorder to resolve that, I initialsed the sliding window's position tot the center of the driving lane in the video.

 Improvements: A CNN approach or more specifically YOLO architecture might help to make more accurate detections with less data preprocessing and parameter tuning.
 I am currently working on the implementation.